 Though it has these advantages in scalability, it doesn’t mean object storage systems can’t also benefit static data.
 In fact, object-based storage is optimal for that type of data.
 For this reason, object storage has a sort of niche in the market, best serving static yet scalable archival storage, according to ComputerWeekly.com.
 For example, object storage could be ideal for digital archives.

 Each object in the storage environment has its own identifying details, comprised of metadata and ID number, which the OS reads to retrieve data.
 Without the need to sift through file structures, retrieval is much faster.
 Thanks to the metadata and ID numbers, users don’t need to know an object’s exact location to retrieve it.
 TechTarget compares this process to valet parking: you don’t know where your car is parked, or if and how many times it moves throughout the evening, but by having a receipt, you’ll be able to retrieve your car at the end of the night.
 Additionally, having unrestricted metadata allows storage administrators to implement their own policies for data preservation, retention, and deletion.
 This, along with the way storage nodes are distributed across the structure, makes it easier to reinforce data and create better “disaster recovery” strategies.

 3. Fewer Limitations

-For organizations who need to store large amounts of data, an object-based system could be the most cost-effective.
+For organizations that need to store large amounts of data, an object-based system could be the most cost-effective.
 Because it scales out much easier than other storage environments, it’s less costly to store all your data.
 Plus, if users have a private cloud space, costs can be even lower.
-Plus, compared to other systems that are considered inexpensive for these volumes of data, it’s a much more durable alternative.
+When compared to other systems that are considered inexpensive for these volumes of data, it’s a much more durable alternative.